-This extended abstract describes the system proposed for MIREX (Music Information Retrieval Evaluation eXchange) 2008 in the Multiple Fundamental Frequency Estimation and Tracking contest.
-This system is based on a frame-by-frame analysis with a recently developed tracking mechanism.
+This extended abstract describes the system proposed for MIREX (Music Information Retrieval Evaluation eXchange) 2009 in the Multiple Fundamental Frequency Estimation and Tracking contest.
+The system is based on a frame-by-frame analysis with a tracking mechanism as postprocessing.
 It is submitted for the first two sub-tasks: (1) frame-by-frame evaluation (2) note contour evaluation.

-1 INTRODUCTION
+1. INTRODUCTION

 The proposed multiple-F0 (fundamental frequency) estimation system is composed of two parts: frame-based F0 estimation and source stream tracking.
 The number of sources, or polyphony, and the related F0s are first estimated on a frame-by-frame basis [1].
 The tracking mechanism then refines the estimation of the number of source streams in a maximum likelihood manner [2].
-Compared with the version submitted in 2007, the frame-based F0 estimation part has been improved, especially in the estimation accuracy of higher polyphony.
-This year, two versions are submitted for the first sub-task frame-by-frame evaluation: (i) framebased estimation without tracking and (ii) frame-based estimation with tracking.
+Compared to the version submitted last year, this version uses a different noise level estimation algorithm.
+Two versions are submitted for the first sub-task frame-by-frame evaluation: (i) frame-based estimation without tracking and (ii) framebased estimation with tracking.
 For the second sub-task note contour evaluation, the tracking results are reported.

-2 FRAME-BASED MULTIPLE-F0 ESTIMATION
+2. FRAME-BASED MULTIPLE-F0 ESTIMATION